Frequently Asked Questions

 Do we fly every day?

 Most importantly with Majestic Heli Ski – we fly more than anybody in Alaska!
-Over 80% of the time we are heli skiing.
+Over 80% of the time we are heli-skiing.

 How long are the runs?

 It depends.
 Some runs may be 1,000 vertical feet and other runs may be 5,000 vertical feet.
 Contrary to belief and some advertisements, not every run you ski in Alaska is 5,000 vertical feet, and yes, there are runs that are that long, but not every run.
-Just have fun while skiing, a good run is a good run.
-It is the smile on your face that counts, not the change in elevation.

 What if I snowboard?

 Snowboarders are welcome with open arms.
 You should be a strong intermediate and ready to have a great time.
-We also welcome telemark skiers.

 Is it steep?